thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 There is a tonne of value in doing competitive reviews to get ideas on the design paradigms and patterns used in a given product space, but this has limitations.
 Maybe you're really good at knowing when something looks good, or when something looks bad, but you have a hard time identifying exactly _why_.
 Giving yourself a framework to think about design will make it easier for you to understand the _why_, and allow you to more easily and confidently create your own designs.
 The Gestalt Principles give you this framework.

-There's no definitive list of Gestalt Principles, but I'm going to write about the ones that I use and think about the most when I'm creating wireframes.
+There's no definitive list of Gestalt Principles, but I'm going to write about the ones that I use and think about the most when I'm making prototypes.

 # Principle: Figure Ground Relationships #